 But never be satisfied with what you hear, i.e., “no logging” claims.
 Read on to learn more.

 But this is not all.
 It gets worse, much worse.
-Do you remember that they state that no traffic logs are collected?
-So how about this list of sensitive data they “may collect” when you use the app:
+Here’s list of sensitive data they “may collect” when you use the app: